 FreshMinistries is a 501(c)3 outreach organization working to eliminate extreme poverty by empowering communities and individuals to realize their full potential.

 Incorporated 1989 and launched in 1994, FreshMinistries focuses on sustainable outreach in core-city Jacksonville and throughout the world, through programs to teach financial literacy, life skills, job preparation, business incubation and other initiatives aimed at enhancing the quality of life in impoverished and crime-ridden neighborhoods.

-Current programs include the highly successful Beaver Street Enterprise Center (our core-city business incubator), the LifePoint Career Institute (providing job training and placement for unemployed adults), and FreshFutures and FreshFutures II programs, helping at-risk youth (including court-involved youth) gain life skills and job placement, and Substance Abuse Prevention and Outpatient Treatment Services.We also are launching aquaponics facilities in Jacksonville and around the world.
+Current programs include the highly successful Beaver Street Enterprise Center (our core-city business incubator), the LifePoint Career Institute (providing job training and placement for unemployed adults), and FreshFutures, FreshPath, helping at-risk youth (including court-involved youth) gain life skills and job placement, and Substance Abuse Prevention and Outpatient Treatment Services.We also are launching aquaponics facilities in Jacksonville and around the world.

 The Rev. Dr. Robert V. Lee III

 Founder, Chairman and Chief Executive Officer

 After serving as rector of Church of Our Saviour in Jacksonville, Florida, Dr. Lee was called to establish a new kind of ministry.
 Having created the concept for FreshMinistries in 1988 and incorporating it into a working 501(c)(3) in 1989, Dr. Lee elevated the organization to a full-time ministry in 1994.